Stars and the Universe

 big bang theory developed as an attempt to

-explain the observation that light in
+explain the observation that light in line spectra

-line spectra from other galaxies is red-shifted.
+from other galaxies is red-shifted.
+This means that the

-This means that light from other galaxies
+wavelength of light in line spectra from other galaxies

 appears to be at a longer wavelength than it is on Earth.